4-angles/contao-google-calendar-sync/README.md

 - **Import from Google**: Manually trigger import (icon in toolbar)
 - **Export to Google**: Manually trigger export (icon in toolbar)

+Buttons are shown only when the current calendar has Google sync enabled and the corresponding import/export calendar is configured.

+### Event-Level Behavior (`tl_calendar_events`)

+- Adds read-only tracking fields for Google IDs and sync metadata
+- Adds sync status icons in the event list label (import/export)
+- Intercepts publish/unpublish toggle and syncs to Google immediately
+- Removes exported Google event when an event is unpublished
+- Resets event origin to `contao` when a user edits an imported event, so changes can be exported again

 ## Configuration Options

 ### Calendar-Level Settings